-In 1 Timothy 4:12-16, Paul details for Timothy, youthful and likely timid about his calling, just how he is to communicate the gospel: "Until I come, devote yourself to the public reading of Scripture, to preaching and to teaching."
-This verse identifies Scripture with the content of the truth, and it links the text of Scripture (what is read publicly) to the practice of preaching/teaching the truth.
+In 1 Timothy 4:12-16, Paul details for Timothy, youthful and likely timid about his calling, just how he is to communicate the gospel: "Until I come, devote yourself to the public reading of Scripture, to exhortation, to teaching" (v.
+13) This verse identifies Scripture with the content of the truth, and it links the text of Scripture (what is read publicly) to the practice of preaching/teaching the truth.

-That's why it is no surprise to find, in Paul's second letter to Timothy, the characterization of a preacher as a "workman [laborer] ... who correctly handles the word of truth" (2:15).
+That's why it is no surprise to find, in Paul's second letter to Timothy, the characterization of a preacher as a "worker [laborer] ... rightly handling the word of truth" (2:15).
 The metaphor pictures the preacher as a brick mason who builds on the foundation using the words of Scripture as his tools.
-When he handles them correctly, as he has been trained to do, he builds

-God's disciples plumb and true.
+When he handles them correctly, as he has been trained to do, he builds God's disciples plumb and true.

-Timothy is also to develop combat skills: he is to wield Scripture, a powerful weapon because it is "God-breathed and is useful for teaching, rebuking, correcting and training in righteousness" (3:16).
+Timothy is also to develop combat skills: he is to wield Scripture, a powerful weapon because it is "breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness" (3:16).